 “Weissmann models his work after that of his mentor, Lewis Thomas . . . his ideas . . . are every bit as important.”

 “The most brilliant and humorous manifesto ever written by a scientist against the current cult of unreason: a must for the educated layman!”

 Jean-Pierre Changeux, author of The Good, the True, and the Beautiful

 Embryonic stem cell research.
 Evolution vs. intelligent design.
 The transformation of medicine into “health care.”
 Climate change.
 Never before has science been so intertwined with politics, never have we been more dependent on scientific solutions for the preservation of the species.

-Transporting us back across more than four hundred years of pivotal moments in science and medicine, Weissmann distills history’s lessons for today’s new age of sect and violence: “The Endarkenment.”
-Among others, he lingers with Galileo and his daughter in 17th century Florence, Diderot and d’Alembert in Enlightenment Paris, William and Alice James in fin-de-siecle Boston, James Watson as the John McEnroe of DNA, and Craig Venter decoding the genome at the dawn of the twenty-first century.
-Weissmann’s message is clear: “Experimental science is our defense — perhaps our best defense — against humbug and the Endarkenment.”
+Transporting us across more than four hundred years of pivotal moments in science and medicine, Gerald Weissmann distills history’s lessons for today’s new age of sect and violence: “The Endarkenment.”
+Among others, he lingers with Galileo and his daughter in seventeenth-century Florence, Diderot and d’Alembert in Enlightenment Paris, William and Alice James in fin de siècle Boston, James Watson as the John McEnroe of DNA, and Craig Venter decoding the genome at the dawn of the twenty-first century.
+Weissmann’s message is clear: “Experimental science is our defense—perhaps our best defense—against humbug and the Endarkenment.”

 Excerpt from Galileo’s Gout